aws-solutions-library-samples/guidance-for-connecting-automated-inputs-to-contact-centers-on-aws/README.md

 8. telemetry prefix is used to store raw, intermediate and processed telemetry data

 ### Train and register the Anomaly Model

 **Prerequisites**

 - You need a Amazon Sagemaker AI domain to build Anomaly model using Sagemaker Canvas.

 - Check this quick start [guide](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-quick-start.html) if you need a new Sagemaker AI domain.
 The domain set up may take 10-15 minutes.

 - For existing Sagemaker AI domains, check [this guide](https://docs.aws.amazon.com/sagemaker/latest/dg/canvas-getting-started.html) to enable Sagemaker Canvas

 #### Train and Deploy new model

 Please see the instructions [here](../Instructions/Anomaly_readme.md)

 ### Deploy Contact Center workflow

 - **Steps to Follow**

   - Navigate to AWS CloudFormation in your AWS Console
   - Create a new stack using the template named [iot-qnabot-onecall-connect.yml](deployment/iot-qnabot-onecall-connect.yml)
   - Provide values for the InstanceAlias and QueueName parameters
   - Review and create the stack

 - **Outputs**
   - ConnectInstanceAccessURL
   - ConnectInstanceId
   - ContactFlowId
   - SourcePhoneNumber
   - PhoneNumberId
 - **Setup Email Domain**

   - Go to the Amazon Connect Console.
 Select the instance created.
 On the left menu navigation, got Email option under Channels and communications.
   - Click on Create a Service Role.
 Then click on Add Domain.
   - A Domain name will be auto-generated, copy the "Domain name" and click on Add.

 - **Associate Phone Number**

   - After the CloudFormation template is run, launch AWS Cloudshell and run the following CLI script to associate the phone number with the contact flow.

   `  aws connect associate-phone-number-contact-flow --phone-number-id  <PhoneNumberId> --instance-id <ConnectInstsanceId> --contact-flow-id <ContactFlowID>   --region <region name>`

 ### Deploy IoT Telemetry workflow

 - To deploy the IOT simulator, please read the instructions in the [readme](source/iot_simulator/README.md).
 - Make a note of the IOT Endpoint.

 ### Deploy Agent Orchestration workflow

 - Deploy the `iot-qnabot-onecall-agent.yml` cloudformation [template](deployment/iot-qnabot-onecall-agent.yml)
 - Provide the following input parameters:
-    * ConnectInstanceAccessURL, ConnectInstanceId, ContactFlowId, SourcePhoneNumber --> get the values from "Deploy Contact Center workflow" output
+  - ConnectInstanceAccessURL, ConnectInstanceId, ContactFlowId, SourcePhoneNumber --> get the values from "Deploy Contact Center workflow" output
-    * Provide your phone number with country code (eg: 1 for US) as DestinationPhoneNumber
+  - Provide your phone number with country code (eg: 1 for US) as DestinationPhoneNumber
-    * Provide your email address as RecipientEmailID
+  - Provide your email address as RecipientEmailID
-    * Provide IOT Endpoint noted in "Deploy IoT Telemetry workflow" as IOTDataEndpoint
+  - Provide IOT Endpoint noted in "Deploy IoT Telemetry workflow" as IOTDataEndpoint
-    * Provide S3 bucket created as S3DeploymentBucket
+  - Provide S3 bucket created as S3DeploymentBucket

 ### Deploy Error & Anomaly workflow

 - Deploy the `iot-qnabot-onecall-anomaly-workflow.yml` cloudformation [template](deployment/iot-qnabot-onecall-anomaly-workflow.yml)
 - Provide the following input parameters:
-  * Provide S3 bucket created as S3DeploymentBucket
+  - Provide S3 bucket created as S3DeploymentBucket
-  * Get the following input parameters from "Deploy Agent Orchestration workflow": BedrockAgentAliasId, BedrockAgentId
+  - Get the following input parameters from "Deploy Agent Orchestration workflow": BedrockAgentAliasId, BedrockAgentId
-  * Get the following input parameters from "Train and register the Anomaly Model" workflow: AnomalyDetectionModelName
+  - Get the following input parameters from "Train and register the Anomaly Model" workflow: AnomalyDetectionModelName
 - Optional inputs
-  * TelemetryAnomalyThreshold.
+  - TelemetryAnomalyThreshold.
 Default is 30
-  * TelemetryEvaluationPeriodHours.
+  - TelemetryEvaluationPeriodHours.
 Default is 1
 - The stack deploys
-  * Firehose data streams for telemetry data and the IOT rules for it.
+  - Firehose data streams for telemetry data and the IOT rules for it.
-  * Lambda functions for firehose data processing and anomaly detectiong jobs
+  - Lambda functions for firehose data processing and anomaly detectiong jobs
-  * Lambda functions for error and anomaly handling
+  - Lambda functions for error and anomaly handling
-  * Related roles and event bridge rules
+  - Related roles and event bridge rules
 - Outputs from the template
-  * Firehose stream name and ARN - IotQnabotOnecallTelemetryFirehoseStreamName, IotQnabotOnecallTelemetryFirehoseStreamARN
+  - Firehose stream name and ARN - IotQnabotOnecallTelemetryFirehoseStreamName, IotQnabotOnecallTelemetryFirehoseStreamARN
-  * Error handler lambda function ARN - IotQnaBotOnecallErrorHandlerLambdaArn
+  - Error handler lambda function ARN - IotQnaBotOnecallErrorHandlerLambdaArn
-  * Anomaly handler lambda function ARN - IotQnabotOnecallAnomalyHandlerLambdaArn
+  - Anomaly handler lambda function ARN - IotQnabotOnecallAnomalyHandlerLambdaArn
-  * Anomaly inference lambda function ARN - IotQnabotOnecallAnomalyInferenceLambdaArn
+  - Anomaly inference lambda function ARN - IotQnabotOnecallAnomalyInferenceLambdaArn
-  * Inference output cleaup lambda function ARN - IotQnabotOnecallCleanInferenceOutputLambdaArn
+  - Inference output cleaup lambda function ARN - IotQnabotOnecallCleanInferenceOutputLambdaArn

 ### Deploy QnA Chat Bot workflow

 To deploy the QnABot chat experience please follow the instructions. https://gitlab.aws.dev/celijose/iot-qnabot-onecall/-/blob/main/Instructions/QnABot_readme.md

 ## Deployment Validation (required)

 - In the console make sure that all the cloudformation stacks have been deployed successfully.

 ## Running the Guidance (required)

 ### Run Error flow

-* Inject error in MQTT Client
+- Inject error in MQTT Client
-* Review the Knowledge Base (KB) for the actions
+- Review the Knowledge Base (KB) for the actions
-* Ensure the actions are taken as mentioned in the KB: a/ review the ticket in DynamoDB table, b/ review the email, c/ recieve a call (if it's instructed in the KB), d/ clear the fault in IoT Core device shadow (if it's instructed in the KB)
+- Ensure the actions are taken as mentioned in the KB: a/ review the ticket in DynamoDB table, b/ review the email, c/ recieve a call (if it's instructed in the KB), d/ clear the fault in IoT Core device shadow (if it's instructed in the KB)

 ### Run Anomaly flow

-* Inject anomaly in MQTT Client
+- Inject anomaly in MQTT Client
-* Wait for an hour
+- Wait for an hour
-* Review the Knowledge Base (KB) for the actions
+- Review the Knowledge Base (KB) for the actions
-* Ensure the actions are taken as mentioned in the KB: a/ review the ticket in DynamoDB table, b/ review the email, c/ recieve a call (if it's instructed in the KB)
+- Ensure the actions are taken as mentioned in the KB: a/ review the ticket in DynamoDB table, b/ review the email, c/ recieve a call (if it's instructed in the KB)

 ### Run queries against the QnA Bot

-* Open the QnA Bot interface
+- Open the QnA Bot interface
-* Ask question about a device: "Please tell me about the device aircon_1"
+- Ask question about a device: "Please tell me about the device aircon_1"
-* Ask question about an error: "Please tell me about the error W1"
+- Ask question about an error: "Please tell me about the error W1"
-* Ask question about anomaly details: "Please tell me about the device $device_id, unique id $unique_id"
+- Ask question about anomaly details: "Please tell me about the device $device_id, unique id $unique_id"
-    * *Replace $device_id and $unique_id with actual values retrieved from the device error table in DynamoDB or email*
+  - _Replace $device_id and $unique_id with actual values retrieved from the device error table in DynamoDB or email_

 ## Next Steps (required)

 1. you can integrate your existing anomaly setup with the solution.

 ## Cleanup (required)

 1. Delete the files and S3 bucket.
 Open Cloudshell.
-Go to guidance dir and run cleanup-script.sh.
+Go to the cloned repo and run cleanup-script.sh.
 PLEASE ENSURE TO REPLACE $bucket-name WITH THE SOURCE S3 BUCKET NAME:

-*   ```cd guidance```
-*   ```chmod +x cleanup-script.sh```
-*   ```./cleanup-script.sh $bucket-name```
+- `./cleanup-script.sh $bucket-name`

-2. Delete the dir from the Cloudshell environment
+2. Delete the repo dir from the Cloudshell environment
-*   ```cd ..```
-*   ```rm -r guidance```
-*   ```rm guidance.zip```
-*   ```rm -rf __MACOSX```

 3. Make sure the Amazon SagemMaker Canvas model is deleted.